maggielove/graffiti_hunt_app/README.md

     * Google Maps JavaScript API: I used this API to display a Google Map, on which markers for all locations in the app's database are displayed.

 ## Approach:
-I initially envisioned this app as a game that would connect users to the street art in their city, an idea I'd like to come back to and integrate into a future version of this app.
-Ultimately, I ended up changing the concept of the app to make it primarily a way for users to find and share street art locations.
-These locations, along with descriptions, are added both to the Google Map (at the location at which the user entered the location) and to a list of locations in the database (along with an accompanying description, address, etc.) that is visible to the user on the site.
+The goal of this app is to give users a way to find and share street art locations.
+These locations, along with descriptions, are added both to the Google Map (at the location at which the user entered the location) and to a list of locations in the database (along with an accompanying description, address, etc.), both of which are visible to the user on the site.

 ## Unsolved Problems:
-In order to "check in" to a place with the Foursquare API, I needed an access token for the user logged in to my app.
-Following [these instructions](https://developer.foursquare.com/overview/auth) for "web server applications", I was able to get a code after allowing access to my Foursquare account, but I was not able to convert this code into a token.

-I also wanted to implement image uploads using [filestack](https://www.filestack.com/?fp=1).
-But when I was able to get the filepicker button to load, other functions needed at page load were no longer happenning, so I'll probably look at using a callback function, for instance.
-(Note: when I was using this on December 16, it was called filepicker.)
+I wanted to implement image uploads using [filestack](https://www.filestack.com/?fp=1), but I ran into issues with functions interfering with each other--most likely due to asynchronous functions.

 ## Next Steps
 * Make sure location coordinates are written in the place model in a way that matches the MongoDB standard.